nickpending/jalapi/README.md

-# JALAPI: JavaScript API Analyzer
+# JALAPI: JavaScript API Analyzer with AI

 ## Overview

 JALAPI is a sophisticated system for discovering and analyzing API endpoints in JavaScript code.
-It uses a combination of regex pattern matching and LLM-based analysis to identify API endpoints, authentication methods, and potential security vulnerabilities.
+It uses a combination of regex pattern matching and AI-powered analysis via Claude (from Anthropic) to identify API endpoints, authentication methods, and potential security vulnerabilities.
+The AI capability enables JALAPI to understand endpoint patterns that would be difficult to capture with traditional static analysis.

 ## Key Features